The Landlord Protection Agency

 A: The debt must be at least 30 days old, but the credit bureaus require that the money amount you report must be a final amount.
 That means the tenant must already be out of your rental, all costs and expenses totaled and the security deposit already dispersed or applied to the debt.
 You must also be able to provide proof of the debt with copies of a rental lease agreement, receipts, and a notarized statement from you of the full amount.

-Q: How much does it cost to join a Landlord Protection Agency credit agency?
+Q: How much does it cost to per Bad Debt posting?

-Q: How do I pay each time I report a tenant?
+Q: How much do I pay for each posting after I have used all my free postings?

 I'd like to